 1. Don’t think you need to pack one outfit per day

 It may be hard to admit, but the fact is, since most of us shower every day, our clothes don’t get all that dirty or sweaty.
 Think twice about having the exact number of outfits to match the exact number of days.
 A couple less won’t hurt.

 2. Do plan your outfits around your shoes

-How many times have you laid out all your clothes only to realize you’ll need to take 5, 6, 7 or more pair of shoes to make them work.
+How many times have you laid out all your clothes only to realize you’ll need to take 5, 6, 7, or more pairs of shoes to make them work?
 Shoes waste a lot of valuable space.
 Always start with the 2-3 pairs you will be taking and work all your outfits around them, instead of the other way around.

 4. Don’t choose fabrics that are high maintenance